auribest/SpaceTraveler/README.md

 ### Step 3

-Execute the main.py file from the root folder ('SpaceTraveler/') with following command:
+Execute the main.py file from the root folder ('SpaceTraveler/') with following command and follow the commandline instructions to continue:

 Linux: ``python3 ./main.py``